yli3/GetData_CourseProject/README.md

 ## Nota Bene
 This is a completed Course Project assignment for the GETDATA-031 course of the Data Science Specialization offered by the Johns Hopkins Bloomberg School of Public Health in August 2015.
 It will not be forked by me without notice here.
 If there are doubts about the authenticity of this project, please refer to the commit history.
+Thanks, and happy reading! :)

 ## Introduction

 This assignment uses [tidy data principles \[PDF\]](http://vita.had.co.nz/papers/tidy-data.pdf) to clean an example dataset and produce tidy output.

-The data used is the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from the University of California at Irvine Machine Learning Repository.
-The specific file used was acquired from a [cloud archive](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) made available through the course.
+The dataset used is the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from the University of California at Irvine Machine Learning Repository.
+The data was provided as a zip file hosted on a [cloudfront mirror](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 - **Dataset**: Human Activity Recognition Using Smartphones Data
-- **Description**: Inertial sensors from Samsung Galaxy SII smartphones were used to record data for 30 subjects as they performed each of six different "activities of daily living" (ADL).
-The objective of this data is to learn how to recognize human activity from inertial sensor measurements.
+- **Description**: Inertial sensors from waist-mounted Samsung Galaxy SII smartphones were used to record data for 30 subjects as they performed each of six different "activities of daily living" (ADL).

 The 30 subjects were divided into `train` (21 subjects) and `test` (9 subjects) groups.
 All subjects performed each activity multiple times, and numerous measurement data were collected for each trial.
-Of these, we are interested in 66 measures; they are described in detail in the included **CodeBook.md**.

 ### Goals
 Our aim is to provide tidy datasets for the unified experiment (that is, including all subjects from both `train` and `test` groups).
 Two tidy datasets will be provided:

-1. **tidy.whole**, a narrow dataset which includes all trials
+1. **tidy.whole**, a narrow dataset which includes measurements from all trials
-2. **tidy.average**, a narrow dataset of averages over trials of the same activity performed by each subject.
+2. **tidy.average**, a narrow dataset of average measurements over trials of the same activity performed by each subject.

-Both datasets will only include 66 measures of interest from the study.
-Please note that there are many valid interpretations, including this one, of which measures should be of interest to this assignment.
+Both tidy datasets will only include 66 measures of interest from the original study -- the mean, and the standard deviation of the 33 different signal types recorded by the study.
+They are described in detail in the included **CodeBook.md**.

+A note to the reader: our selection of "measures of interest" according to project specifications is open to different interpretations which are all valid as long as they are documented.
+There were 33 distinct signal types recorded in the study, and the explicitly defined "mean" and "standard deviation" estimates were regarded as part of the project specification.
+Other estimates and calculations such as "weighted average frequency component mean" and "averaged signals in signal window sample of angles between vectors" were not regarded as specified.

 ## Instructions